opener-project/polarity-tagger/README.md

 ````shell
 cat my_input.nl.kaf | core/poltagger-basic-multi.py --lexicon general
 ````

 This command will call to the polarity tagger using the general lexicon for Dutch.
 The lexicon identifiers are unique only per language.
-If you don't specify a lexicon id (you skip the --lexicon option), or you provide a wrong identifier, the default lexicon will be loaded.
+If the lexicon id is not specified(you skip the --lexicon option), or you provide a wrong identifier, the default lexicon will be loaded.
 If there is no lexicon marked as default in the --show-lexicon options, the first one in the list will be used.
-Check the VU-sentiment-lexicon for further informatino about how to manage lexicons.
+Check the VU-sentiment-lexicon for further information about how to manage lexicons and add new ones

-## Requirements
+##Requirements##

 * Python 2.7.0 or newer
 * Ruby 1.9.2 or newer
 * pip
 * libxml2

-## Installation
+##Installation##

 Using Bundler: